Central Equations and Band Structures of Linear Magnetohydrodynamic Waves in a Magneto-Lattice: Central equations in a magneto-lattice

-In electronic materials, crystals are formed by the periodic arrangement of atoms or molecules, which in most cases remains stable and provides a foundational environment for electron motion.
-Analogously, in MHD systems, the evolution of waves also requires a stable configuration, termed MHD equilibrium.
-Perturbations propagating atop this equilibrium constitute MHD waves.
+In electronic materials, crystals are formed by the periodic arrangement of atoms or molecules, providing a stable foundational environment for electron motion.
+Analogously, in MHD systems, the evolution of waves requires a stable configuration, termed an MHD equilibrium.
 By extending the concept of a crystal lattice to MHD systems, we aim to establish a spatially periodic equilibrium configuration within a magneto-lattice.
-Just as electron behavior is described by matter waves or wavefunctions in crystalline structures, MHD waves serve as their counterparts in magnetofluids.
-Thus, studying MHD waves fundamentally relies on first constructing such equilibrium states, mirroring how investigating \textquotedbl electron waves\textquotedbl{} necessitates a preexisting crystalline lattice framework.
+Just as electron behavior is described by wavefunctions in crystalline structures, MHD waves serve as their counterparts in MHD fluid.
+Thus, studying MHD waves fundamentally relies on first constructing such equilibrium states, mirroring how investigating electron waves necessitates a preexisting crystalline lattice framework.